-Average Number of Hours that Power to a Customer is Interrupted (SAIDI)
+• Average Number of Hours that Power to a Customer is Interrupted (SAIDI)

-EPCOR continued to provide reliable service to its customers in 2020 An event took place Aug 29th where a large tree fell unexpectedly on a major feeder circuit resulting in an outage to 9500 of our customers for just under 2 hours (resulting in 50% of the total 2020 SAIDI value).
-Despite this incident and increased instances of severe weather, EPCOR was able to improve on its 2019 score.
+EPCOR continued to provide reliable service to its customers in 2021, but has experienced an increase in its SAIDI value of 2.65 compared with 1.46 in 2020.
+There were multiple reasons for the increase in 2021.
+An event took place July 24th where a large tree branch fell unexpectedly from a private residence's property onto a major feeder, which accounted for almost 50% of EPCOR's SAIDI value.
+In September EPCOR experienced two adverse weather events, that accounted for an additional 33% of EPCOR's SAIDI value.
 It is expected that with our continued vegetation management program and investments in our Capitol projects to update our infrastructure the results will be more favorable in future years.